Explore Deeper Levels of Learning in eSpark

 Watch the video

 When students demonstrate mastery on a Quest, they unlock their Student Video Recording as a final step to tie a bow on the concept they’ve just learned.
 Without leaving the eSpark website, students record a short video in their browser (Chrome and Safari are currently supported), then submit it for feedback.

 Teachers can support students in this endeavor with relevant printables from the eSpark website, including video script templates like the one pictured below (this version is recommended for grades 3+).
 This adds another element to the learning process, giving students valuable interdisciplinary writing practice as they prepare for their videos.

-Finally, teachers can view, rate, and leave feedback on videos from the Activity tab in their Dashboard.
+Finally, teachers can view, rate, and leave feedback on videos from the Activity tab or the Student Work tab in their Dashboard.
 This final feedback mechanism closes the loop on a standard and gives students something to build on for next time.

 Why does it matter?

-For more information on how eSpark can help your students reach deeper levels of learning, contact us below.
+For more information on how eSpark can help your students reach deeper levels of learning, contact us here.